Württemberg Garde zu Fuss

 In 1757, the Garde zu Fuß was once more reorganised into two distinct units.
 The original regiment became known as the "Leibinfanterieregiment von Werneck", retaining the 8 musketeer coys formed in two battalions, while a second unit designated as the 1.
 Grenadierbataillon was created from the 4 grenadier coys formed in a single battalion.

 In 1758, the Garde zu Fuß was twice reorganised.
-In the first reorganisation, some elements of the regiment were used to create the Infanterieregiment von Werneck, counting two battalions, while the Garde zu Fuß proper retained the remaining elements and recruited additional troops to increase its force to 3 battalions.
-Later in 1758, during a second reorganisation, the Garde zu Fuß retained two battalions while its other battalion gave birth to the Leibgrenadierregiment (later known as the Leibgrenadierbataillon) of 3 battalions.
+In the first reorganisation, some elements of the regiment were used to create the Infanterieregiment von Werneck, counting two battalions, while the Garde zu Fuß proper incorporated three grenadier companies of the 1.
+Grenadierbataillon and recruited additional troops to increase its force to 3 battalions.
+On October 1, during a second reorganisation, the Garde zu Fuß retained two battalions while its other battalion gave birth to the Leibgrenadierregiment (later known as the Leibgrenadierbataillon) of 3 battalions.

 N.B.: in 1759, in his Etat des Trouppes de S.A.S.
 Monseigneur le Duc de Virtemberg et Theck sur pié en 1759, Jacques André Frederic mentions 2 battalions of Gardes à Pied, each counting 670 men in 1 grenadier company and 5 fusiliers companies.